yaricom/goNEAT_NS/README.md

 ### Hard maze results

 With hard maze configuration objective-based optimization method *failed to produce any agent able to solve this maze.*
-At the same time Novelty Search based optimization able to avoid deceptive strong local optima introduced in hard maze and produce effective solver agents in less than 300 generations over the same ten trial executions.
+At the same time Novelty Search based optimization is able to avoid deceptive strong local optima introduced in hard maze and produce effective solver agents in less than 300 generations over the same ten trial executions.

 ```